- The Law

 The offence of possession of extreme pornographic images requires the consent of the DPP for the institution of proceedings.
 A Crown Prosecutor can give consent on behalf of the Director of Public Prosecutions by virtue of section 1(7) of the Prosecution of Offences Act 1985.
 A Crown Prosecutor ought specifically to consider the case and decide whether or not proceedings should be instituted or continued.
 Legal Guidance on Consents to Prosecute is available.

-The existing powers of forfeiture under section 143 of the Powers of Criminal Courts (Sentencing) Act 2000 will apply to extreme pornographic images and the devices used to locate and store them.
+The existing powers to make a Deprivation Order under section 153 of the Sentencing Act 2000 (which applies to all convictions on or after 1 December 2020) will apply to extreme pornographic images and the devices used to locate and store them.